Sunday, 13 July 2025

 Night fell and Billy Connolly come on to introduce Dire Straits.
 He told us that when the band's album went to number one in South Africa, rather than take the royalties, they said send the money to Amnesty International.

-"It must break the hearts of those shits to sign the cheque every year and send it off.
+"It must break the hearts of those shits, to sign the cheque every year and send it off.
 And as result, the boys are banned in South Africa, which is a compliment.
 Ladies and gentlemen, with a happy heart and a tear in either eye...Dire Straits".

+Jessye Norman sang Amazing Grace at the finale.
 The perfect end to a special day.

-The second Nelson Mandela concert, also at Wembley, after he was released from prison, was notable less for the music (although it was another bumper list of artists) and most of all because Mandela was there in person.
-That remains one of the most thrilling moments of my life.
-After 27 years in prison, he walked out on the stage and the crowd cheered for - it seemed a long time - maybe 20 minutes, before he was able to speak.
+The second Nelson Mandela concert, in April 1990 also at Wembley, was notable less for the music (although it was another bumper list of artists) but most of all because Mandela was there in person.

 No comments: